neicnordic/neic.no/_activities/puhuri.md

 * Seamless access to <A HREF="https://www.lumi-supercomputer.eu/">LUMI supercomputer</A> and to other Resources used by the NeIC projects.
 * Deploying services for resource allocation and tracking, and federated group management.

+The goals of Puhuri's second phase are to ensure sustainability of the Puhuri authentication and authorisation infrastructure (AAI) and increase adoption of the services developed during phase 1 of the project.
+The project will also aim to improve functionalities of the Puhuri system.

 ### Collaborations
 Consortium: